Mattc33/Necronomicon/Necronomicon.md

 • Using a Rejuvenation Totem
 • Any instance of heal on block
 • Minion life regen
-• Minion Life leach and leach support gem
+• Minion Life leech and leech support gem
 • Severed in Sleep gain 20% maximum life on killing a poisoned enemy
 • Vitality Aura
 • If you are running the Immortalis Belt you can use any flasks that heals for zombies and spectres